oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 ```

 ### A.1.4 Permit ftp transfers to a particular destination.
-Permit ftp data transfers to ip address 198.51.100.17 from any source.
+Permit ftp data transfers to 3ffe:1900:4545:3::f8ff:fe21:67cf from any source.
 (Note that an actual application would also need to allow ftp-data (port 20) in order for transfers to be permitted).

 **Command:**